bluzky/domor-gtk/README.md

 # domor-gtk
 This is a simple pomodoro application which help you to apply pomodoro technique to boost up your productivity.

+This application is tested on ubuntu 15.04 and Elementary OS Freya

 ## 1. Clock window